jain346/Drone-delivery-and-payload-drop/README.md

 # Drone-delivery-and-payload-drop
-i have made a drone delivery misssion in which follow the given waypoints automonously and blink the led immediately followed by the dropping the paylaod.
+I have made a drone delivery misssion in which it  follows the given waypoints automonously and blink the led immediately followed by the dropping the paylaod at the specific waypoint .